lungavile/cleu/README.md

 - Open bug reports and feature requests on GitHub issues.

 ## License
-CLEU is licensed under the Apache 2.0.
+CLEU is licensed under the MIT.